cavaunpeu/willwolf.io-source/content/articles/thorough-introduction-to-boltzmann-machines.md

 The likelihood gives a value proportional to a valid probability, but is not necessarily a valid probability itself.

 (Finally, the likelihood is often used as an umbrella term for, or interchangeably with, the probability density.
-The mainstream machine learning community would do well to agree to the use of one of these terms, and to sunset the other; while their definitions may differ slightly, the confusion brought about by their shared used sharply outweighs the pedagogical purity maintained by keeping them distinct.
+The mainstream machine learning community would do well to agree to the use of one of these terms, and to sunset the other; while their definitions may differ slightly, the confusion brought about by their dual used in almost identical contexts simply does not warrant by the pedagogical purity we maintain by keeping them distinct.

 ## Sample